Marie Jean François Philibert Lecarlier d'Ardon: Early years

 Marie Jean François Philibert Lecarlier d'Ardon was born in Laon (Aisne) on 20 November 1752.

 He was one of the wealthiest landowners in the province, and was appointed the king's secretary and mayor of Laon.

 On 22 March 1789 he was elected deputy of the third estate for Vermandois in the Estates General.

 He sat with the reformers, and spoke against export of grain.

 In June 1791 he was secretary of the Assembly.

 He was president of the district of Chauny after the session.

 Convention

 Lecarlier was elected a member of the National Convention for the department of Aisne on 6 September 1792.

-At the trial of King Louis XVI of France he voted for the appeal to the people and against the suspension.
+At the trial of King Louis XVI he voted for the appeal to the people and against the suspension.

-His vote on the death sentence was not recorded, but he certainly voted in favor.
+His vote on the death sentence was not recorded, but he is believed to have voted in favor.

 At the end of the Convention's session of 1795 he refused nomination to either of the two councils, but was elected anyway to the Council of Five Hundred on 4 Brumaire IV.